Last updated: October 2021

 Are you looking for work abroad but don't know which country to choose?
-We went to compare jobs abroad in the Netherlands, Germany, Belgium, England, Sweden, France and Ireland and showed which one is the best for you in 2021
+We went to compare jobs abroad in the Netherlands, Germany, Belgium, England, Sweden, France and Ireland and showed which one is the best.

 Free movement between the countries of the European Union has opened up many opportunities for those interested in working abroad.
 But when the supply is so great, how do you know what advantages each country has over each other?
 That’s why we decided to compare the EU countries where you mostly look for work abroad and help you decide which country is best for working abroad in 2021.

 *This only applies if you have a EU passport.
 To find your possibilities of getting one, we recommend this page: polaron.com.au